XD-DENG/Spark-practice/README.md

 ```

 Please note caching may make little or even no difference when the data is small.
-But it will be significantly efficient when we're trying to handle big-size data in distributed fashion (instead of single-node mode) [1].
+In some case, persisting your RDDs may even make your application slower if the functions that computed your datasets are too simple.
+So do choose proper storage level when you persist your RDDs [6].

 ## 4. Submitting Application